sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 *  clear those alarms once current state of a particular condition is recovered (by comparing against the stored state).

 ## 5.2 eventd warm boot
-Records from applications are stored in a table of type ProducerTable.
+Records from applications are stored in a table of type ProducerTable, called EVENTPUBSUB.
-By using ProducerTable, records that are being written will be queued when the subscriber (eventd) is down.
+By using table of type ProducerTable, records that are being written will be queued when the subscriber (eventd) is down.

 This is in contrast to notification producer/consumer tables which causes incoming records getting lost.

-The eventnotify from each application would write events to ProducerTable that eventd subscribes to. eventnotify uses event-id and a local sequence-id as the key while writing records to this table.
+The eventnotify from each application would write events to EVENTPUBSUB table that eventd subscribes to. eventnotify uses event-id and a local sequence-id as the key while writing records to this table.

 During normal operation, eventd receives subscription notifications whenever a new record is added to the table.